YugabyteDB-Samples/yugabyte-simple-java-app/README.md

 The application connects to your YugabyteDB instance through the [topology-aware JDBC driver](https://docs.yugabyte.com/latest/integrations/jdbc-driver/) and performs basic SQL operations.
 The instructions below are provided for [Yugabyte Cloud](https://cloud.yugabyte.com/) deployments.
-If you are running YugabyteDB on your premises, then update the `/src/main/resources/app.properties` with connectivity settings.
+If you are running YugabyteDB on your premises, then update the `/src/main/resources/app.properties` file with connectivity settings.

 ## Prerequisite
 * Java Development Kit, version 8 or later